ArcanaFramework/arcana/docs/source/data_model.rst

 ``excluded`` argument, which takes a dictionary mapping the data dimension to the list of IDs to exclude.

-You can exclude nodes at different levels of data tree, even within in the same dataset.
+You can exclude nodes at different levels of data tree by provided ``excluded``, even within in the same dataset.
-Note however, that if you exclude nodes at a low level of the dataset's hierarchy then corresponding nodes at higher levels will also be excluded.
-For example, if you exclude the imaging session for subject 5 at Timepoint 2, then both Timepoint 2 (for all subjects) and Subject 5 (at all timepoints) will be dropped from the analysis when generating summary derivatives per timepoint or subject.
-Therefore it is typically better to exclude nodes higher up the tree (e.g. Subject 5).

 .. code-block:: python